Liu-Tian-Xiang/TB_project/README.md

 # TB_project
 Project Goal: <br />

-Calculate the electron band structure of a solid using the empirical tight-binding method,with a preconditioner to improve computational performance.
+Calculate the electron band structure of a solid using the empirical tight-binding method, with a preconditioner to improve computational performance.